microsoft/FluidFramework/routerlicious/README.md

 After starting the service, you can navigate to http://localhost:3000/ in a browser.

+#### Dev Flow
+An example developer flow would be to:
+* `npm run start:debug` - attach a debugger

+Then use another command window to deliver the changes:
+* `npm run build` - build
+* `docker-compose restart {modified service}` - allow the container to pick up the changes stored on the local machine or
+* `npm run browserify` - rebuild the view code (.hjs, view controllers) and reload the browser

 ### Standalone

 You can also just run the service directly with Docker.
 To do so you first need to authenticate to our private